 Kiri lives with her father, who is a conservationist, in the ghost forest near a dangerous swamp.
 He’s considered a waller (city dweller) and not far from their home are the fugees, the original habitants of the forest.
 Wallers are considered the wealthy ones and have what they need to survive while tending to preserve the environment and the species that are still living, while fugees consistently need to search for food so they won’t die of starvation or sickness.
 Fugees will do whatever it takes to feed their community and that includes killing whatever they can catch, including animals that are endangered, if need be.
 They don’t have much of a choice as the damaged ecosystem they live in has left them with little resources.

 Kiri’s mother, who has previously passed away, was once a fugee and Kiri is now caught between two worlds having a waller for a father.
 The fugees detest the wallers and they simply don’t agree on anything.
 For this reason, Kiri doesn’t want to be considered a waller and would rather keep the peace between both groups.
 She doesn’t necessarily agree that the fugees should be hunting these ‘once-were’ creatures, but she understands them concurrently.
 When Kiri surprisingly discovers a panther she’s never seen before–a beautiful creature she connects with and knows she must protect–not only does she need to protect the panther, but she has to find a way to keep her cubs safe too.
-From this point, Kiri goes into survivor mode and does all that she can to stop the hunters and trappers from killing the panther, even it means she must go against her father’s wishes.
+From this point, Kiri goes into survival mode and does all that she can to stop the hunters and trappers from killing the panther, even if it means she must go against her father’s wishes.
 What will Kiri do?
 She’s a courageous and spirited young girl, always standing up for what she believes in, but will she alone be enough to protect the last panther and its cubs?